BABEL-sbf/FFT-AI-models/README.md

-Certainly!
-Here's the updated text based on the information you provided:

----

 # Models for FFT

 This repository contains tools and scripts for tracking fish in videos and identifying them using deep learning models.
 The main focus is on the YOLOv8 and EfficientNet models.
 Additionally, there's a utility script for exporting datasets from CoralNet.